-The Conversational Skill Test is a great way to measure job candidates' ability to communicate with others.
+The Communication Skill Test is a great way to measure job candidates' ability to communicate with others.
 The test consists of questions that assesses the candidate's ability to introduce themselves, make conversation, and start a conversation.
 This test is perfect for those who want to gauge whether or not a candidate would be able to communicate effectively in an work environment.

-The Conversational Skill Test at a glance
+The Communication Skill Test at a Glance

 When to use: This test can be used at any stage of the hiring process but may be most relevant in an early stage when getting to know the candidate.

 Example question : Candidates rate how well they can perform a set of activities on a scale from one to seven.
 This is an example of an activity: "Introduce myself to strangers".